vafekt/obsidian/DS-lite/Presentation.md

 	- Introduction about the environment, tools
 	- Description of attacks and showing the effect
 	- Applying the security (should be with graphs and images)
+- Evaluation of attacks.
+Which attacks are the most dangerous?